nip403/Chess/README.md

 ### Short term
 - finish graphics engine
 - add usage, requirements

-- PGN/FEN generator
+- change en passant system to show only 1 code at a time, as only 1 pawn can be en passant eligible in a game
-  - allow (complete) FEN input to update game
+- need to test halfmove, fullmove, build from pgn and fen generator

 - timer (+ intervals)
   - create graphics banner
-- cmd line integration, refreshing cmd line each move (os.system("cls))
+  - timer in cmd line
-  - timer
+- refreshing cmd line

 - titlescreen
 - algebraic notation & other notation
   - conversion from input to standard notation